 Inhalant Statistics and Repercussions

 The National Institute on Drug Abuse reports that according to survey participation, approximately 21.7 million teens aged 12 and older admitted to trying to get high at least once by inhaling a chemical substance.
 Teens and parents must know that the practice is extremely dangerous, whether experimenting for the first time or regularly engaging in the behavior.
-The toxic chemicals chosen cause an array of symptoms that affect every system in the body.
-Over time, inhaling harmful substances may cause irreversible damage to the brain, heart, liver and kidneys.
-Researchers performed extensive studies on the topic to compile comprehensive information concerning the potentially life-threatening habit.
+The toxic chemicals were chosen cause an array of symptoms that affect every system in the body.
+Over time, inhaling harmful substances may cause irreversible damage to the brain, heart, liver, and kidneys.
+Researchers performed extensive studies on the topic to compile comprehensive information concerning the potentially life-threatening effects of inhalant addiction.

 About the Inhalants

-Many of the chemicals used during inhaling episodes are commonly found around the home or workplace.
+Many of the chemicals used during inhaling episodes are commonly found in the home or workplace.
 These substances often include cleaning fluids, glues, markers and paint removers in aerosol, gas or liquid form.
-The immense list of possible products available produces a variety of problems.
+The extensive list of possible products available produces a variety of problems.
 However, overall, once inhaled, the fumes or vapors emitted by the chemicals provide users with mind-altering sensations.

 - Aerosols – Typically found in a can, the propellant or solvent that creates the spray causes the desired effect.
 This classification includes everything from deodorant, hair spray, fabric protector sprays, spray paints or baking spray containing flour and vegetable oil.

 - Gases – The chemicals of choice in this category include chloroform, ether, halothane and nitrous oxide.
 Nitrous oxide, or laughing gas, is the most widely abused of all of the gases and is readily available in canned whipped cream or in canisters used to boost the engine performance in racing vehicles.
 Other commonly abused gases include butane lighters, propane and refrigerant fumes.